Bill And Bea Idema Foundation

 How to Apply

 This foundation does not have a public application process.
-The foundation makes contributions only to preselected charitable organizations and does not accept unsolicited requests for funds.
+The foundation makes contributions only to preselected charitable organisations and does not accept unsolicited requests for funds.

-Grants are awarded through trustee discretion to organizations identified by the foundation's leadership based on alignment with their mission to support schools, organizations, and community programs that help children and families and reflect traditional Christian values.
+Grants are awarded through trustee discretion to organisations identified by the foundation's leadership based on alignment with their mission to support schools, organisations, and community programmes that help children and families and reflect traditional Christian values.

 Getting on Their Radar

-The foundation's grantmaking history shows a pattern of deep, long-term relationships with select organizations, particularly those focused on conservation, education, and family-serving programs in Grand Rapids.
-The foundation demonstrated this through its multi-decade relationship with John Ball Zoo, beginning with major gifts in 2010 and culminating in a $15 million commitment in 2025.
+The foundation's grantmaking history shows a pattern of deep, long-term relationships with select organisations, particularly those focused on conservation, education, and family-serving programmes in Grand Rapids.
+The foundation demonstrated this through its multi-decade relationship with John Ball Zoo, beginning with major gifts in 2010 and culminating in a $15 million commitment.

 Decision Timeline

 Not publicly disclosed.
-The foundation made 8 grants in 2024, 6 grants in 2023, and 2 grants in 2022, suggesting selective, strategic grantmaking rather than ongoing rolling decisions.
+The foundation made 6 grants in 2023 and 2 grants in 2022, suggesting selective, strategic grantmaking rather than ongoing rolling decisions.

 Success Rates

 Not publicly available.
-The foundation operates on an invitation-only basis with a small number of annual grants to preselected organizations.
+The foundation operates on an invitation-only basis with a small number of annual grants to preselected organisations.

 Reapplication Policy